★ BEST INVESTING TOOLS COMPARISON ★

 | Try it | Visit Frost & Sullivan | Visit MarketWatch |

-What Frost & Sullivan does best
+What Frost & Sullivan and MarketWatch each do best.What Frost & Sullivan does best

-- Use Growth Opportunity Analytics for enterprise research across competitive intensity, customer dynamics, industry convergence, disruptive technologies, global megatrends, new business models, and emerging markets.
+- Growth Opportunity Analytics for enterprise research across competitive intensity, customer dynamics, industry convergence, disruptive technologies, global megatrends, new business models, and emerging markets.

 What MarketWatch does best

-- Follow stock market news, market analysis, newsletters, and Dow Jones/MarketWatch coverage across equities, funds, options, futures, commodities, currencies, crypto, and rates.
+- Monitoring stock market news, market analysis, newsletters, and Dow Jones/MarketWatch coverage across equities, funds, options, futures, commodities, currencies, crypto, and rates.

-- Use quote pages, multi-quote lookup, stock and market screeners, mutual-fund research, ETF pages, fund comparisons, and basic company financial views.
+- Quote pages, multi-quote lookup, stock and market screeners, mutual-fund research, ETF pages, fund comparisons, and basic company financial views.

-- Build free account-based watchlists that sync across web and mobile apps with customizable price and news alerts.
+- Tools for building free account-based watchlists that sync across web and mobile apps with customizable price and news alerts.

-- Track events with calendars for U.S. economic releases, corporate earnings, IPOs, and options-expiration dates.
+- Tracking events with calendars for U.S. economic releases, corporate earnings, IPOs, and options-expiration dates.

-- Use BigCharts for advanced charting, multiple timeframes, and technical overlays, while accounting for delayed intraday data.
+- BigCharts for advanced charting, multiple timeframes, and technical overlays, while accounting for delayed intraday data.

 |---|---|---|